 9 | Stomach capacity | The stomach of herbivores comprises less than 30% of the total volume of the digestive tract. | The stomach of carnivores comprises 60%-70% of the total volume of the digestive tract. |

-10 | Excretion | Excretion is through kidneys and produces moderately concentrated urine. | Excretion is through kidneys but produces extensively concentrated urine. |
+10 | Excretion | Excretion is through the kidneys but produces extensively concentrated urine. | The facial muscles in herbivores are well-developed. |

-11 | Facial muscles | The facial muscles in herbivores are well developed. | The facial muscles of carnivores are reduced to allow a larger mouth opening. |
+11 | Facial muscles | The jaws of herbivores are in expanded angle. | The facial muscles of carnivores are reduced to allow a larger mouth opening. |

-13 | Jaw movements | The jaw motion has no shear and has motion side to side and front to back. | The jaw motion has shear, and the motion is minimal.
-The only side to side motion is present. |
+12 | Jaw type | The jaw motion has no shear and has motion from side to side and front to back. | The carnivore’s jaws are angled but not expanded. |

 14 | Nails | Herbivores have flattened nails and blunt hooves | Carnivores have razor-sharp claws instead of hooves to tear apart their prey’s skin and hold it firmly. |